everpcpc/bangumi-bbcode-swift/README.md

 # Bangumi BBCode Swift

-A BBCode parser and render for Bangumi writing in swift.
+A BBCode parser and render for [Bangumi](https://bgm.tv) written in Swift.

-Tested on iOS and macOS.
+Tested on both iOS and macOS.

 inspired by: https://github.com/shiningdracon/BBCode-Swift